NokSamLeong/Road-Label-Comparison/README.txt

 last update 03/02/2020

 Make sure JDK and Java are installed
+Must be JDK 12 or above
+Must be Java 8 or above
-You can find it in the install file if error occures when you try to run the roadLabeling.jar, reinstall JDK12 (\install\jdk-12.0.2_windows-x64_bin)
+if error occures when you try to run the roadLabeling.jar, reinstall JDK

 program path: src\roadLabeling.jar